Apply to our Grant

 What can this grant NOT be used for

-Can organizations, businesses, or nonprofits apply for the grant?
+Can organizations, businesses, or nonprofits apply for the grant for themselves?

 No. Ben's Fund Grants are specifically for children or young adults with autism.
 If you would like to collaborate or fundraise with Ben's Fund, please contact us.